-Soeng Bake's attack on her stepson came to light on September 14 last year, when the youngster refused to get changed with the rest of the class before a P.E lesson at his South Yorkshire school, Sheffield Crown Court was told.
+Soeng Bake's attack on her step-son came to light on September 14 last year, when the youngster refused to get changed with the rest of the class before a P.E lesson at East Dene Primary School, Rotherham, Sheffield Crown Court was told.

 Prosecuting, Louise Gallagher, said the boy, who is now aged eight, 'expressed a desire to change in the toilet, rather than in public'.

 After staff at the school noticed bruises on the boy's arms and legs, police, social workers and Bake, 42, were brought into the school for a meeting.

 One of the boy's bruises, on his inner-left thigh, was particularly large that measured eight by 10cm.